influxdata/docs-v2/content/v2.0/reference/config-options.md

 ### InfluxDB configuration file
 When `influxd` starts, it checks for a **`config.yaml` in the current working directory**.
-To customize the fiel name or path of the configuration file, set the `INFLUXD_CONFIG_FILE` environment variable to the custom name or path.
+To customize the file name or path of the configuration file, set the `INFLUXD_CONFIG_FILE` environment variable to the custom name or path.
 InfluxDB supports YAML, TOML, and JSON configuration files.